MSc in Accounting

 Please also read the FAQ section relating to this programme.

-- A Second Class Honours Grade 1 honours degree in Accounting (or with a significant specialism in Accounting), or international equivalent, together with full exemption from the CAP1 examinations of Chartered Accountants Ireland;
+- 2.1 honours degree (Note 1) (level 8) in Accounting (or Business with a significant specialism in Accounting), or international equivalent, together with full exemption from the CAP1 examinations of Chartered Accountants Ireland.

-- A credit award in the DCU Professional Diploma in Accounting (DC500) or equivalent qualification, together with full exemption from the CAP1 examinations of Chartered Accountants Ireland.
+- A credit award (Note 1) in a specialist postgraduate accounting diploma, together with full exemption from the CAP1 examinations of Chartered Accountants Ireland.

-If you have achieved a Second Class Honours Grade 2 Honours degree in Accounting (or with a significant specialism in Accounting), or a Pass award in the DCU Professional Diploma in Accounting (or equivalent), you may still obtain a place.
-This will depend on availability of places and on obtaining high grades in core Accounting modules in your programme. core Accounting modules include Financial Accounting, Management Accounting, Taxation and Finance.
+Note 1: If an applicant achieves a 2.2 honours degree (level 8) in Accounting (or Business with a significant specialism in Accounting), or a pass award in a specialist postgraduate accounting diploma, he/she may still be eligible to be considered for a place on the programme.
+This will depend on the availability of places and on the achievement of high grades (typically 1st/2.1 honours) in core Accounting modules in his/her degree/postgraduate diploma.
+Core Accounting modules include those that relate to: Financial Accounting, Management Accounting, Taxation and Finance.

 If, as is normally the case, demand from qualified applicants exceeds available places, applicants will be ranked for admission purposes on the basis of prior academic performance.